 FACTBOX-Spain's monarchy, beset by scandal, is funded by taxpayers

-- Under the Spanish Constitution, the annual state budget includes an article that sets the funding for the House of His Majesty the King, which is the official name of the royal household, as proposed by the government.
-The sum provided to the royal family and the household is meant to be "sufficient for the head of state to work with the independence inherent to his constitutional functions".

-- The overall royal household budget has come down over the past decade by about 6% to around 7.9 million euros ($9.29 million) and has remained steady for the past two years as Spain had to roll over previous years' state budgets.
-The king decides how to distribute the annual budget.
+- Spain's annual state budget sets funding for the House of His Majesty the King.
+The constitution states it should be "sufficient for the head of state to work with the independence inherent to his constitutional functions". - The budget has come down over the past decade by about 6% to around 7.9 million euros ($9.29 million).

 - READ MORE ON: